mhendrey/triton-translation-tutorial/Tutorial_1.md

 in a string, we specify `TYPE_STRING`, but be **forewarned**.
 Notice that the chart states that this will be treated as `bytes`.
 This means we will need to treat the incoming data as `bytes` in our code.
-Also, notice that when we map the Triton Tensor to a numpy array, this will have a dtype of np.object_.
+Also, notice that when we map the Triton Tensor to a numpy array, this will have a dtype of `np.object_`.

 The last thing we need to specify is the dims section.
 This is the number of dimensions of the input data.
 For this model, we are going to send just a 1-d array that has just one element in.
-This will be the entire contents of the document.
-A future improvement, that will be left to the student, would be to run language identification on the different chunks of the document to better handle documents that contain more than one language in them.
+This will be the entire contents of the string whose language is to be identified.

 ```
 input [